leonardoce/leonardoce-home/_posts/2018-03-01-rocket-tutorial-1.md

 like to share with you my experience with it.

 Let's start with the prerequisites.
-As you can find in the [getting started](https://rocket.rs/guide/getting-started/) page of the Racket web site, you will need to install the nightly Rust toolchain.
+As you can find in the [getting started](https://rocket.rs/guide/getting-started/) page of the Rocket web site, you will need to install the nightly Rust toolchain.
 The best way to do that is to use [RustUp](http://rustup.rs/).
 If your computer is running Linux, like mine is, you can install rustup simply with the following command: